 The third category is hallucinogens.
 Hallucinogens alter perceptual functions or better known as mind-altering drugs.
 There are no legalized hallucinogens as this type of drug is extremely dangerous and unpredictable.

 The most frequently used hallucinogens are LSD and PCP.
-Users of hallucinogens, experience a complete fantasy or hallucination including; out of body experiences or misperceptions of reality, distortion, the mixes of senses – hearing colors and seeing sounds, and experience a combination of emotions or go from one emotion to the next rapidly.
+Users of hallucinogens experience a complete fantasy or hallucination including out of body experiences or misperceptions of reality, distortion, the mixing of senses – hearing colors and seeing sounds, and experience a combination of emotions or go from one emotion to the next rapidly.
 Users may experience what is known as a “good” trip or a “bad” trip.
-A “Bad” trip, which is similar to a panic or anxiety attack, can result in violent behavior toward oneself or someone else or the person can suffer a mental breakdown.
+A “bad” trip, which is similar to a panic or anxiety attack, can result in violent behavior toward oneself or someone else or the person can suffer a mental breakdown.

 Marijuana and ecstasy both have characteristics of each of these categories.
-Although, marijuana wouldn’t cause the gross hallucinations of hallucinogens or the adrenaline rush of stimulant, nor the complete reduction in pain or immense relaxation of depressants.
+However, marijuana wouldn’t cause the gross hallucinations of hallucinogens or the adrenaline rush of stimulants; nor the complete reduction in pain or immense relaxation of depressants.